alma-oss/php-coding-standard/README.md

 +        "almacareer/coding-standard": "^4.2",
 ```

-and then run `composer update`.
+And then run `composer update`.

 ### 2. Change path to ecs.php in your ecs.php

-You can also use `SetList:ALMACAREER` instead of explicitly specifying path to the file:
+You can also use `SetList::ALMACAREER` instead of explicitly specifying path to the file:

 ```diff
     ->withSets(